pacheco20222/ORM_postgreSQL/README.md

 ## Usage
-1. Postgress Should be installed, and this code uses the HR_POSTGRESTSQL.sql file to create the database, not only that but it is meant for localhost.
+1. Postgress Should be installed, and this code is able to edit a database that has been created from the file `HR_POSTGRESTSQL.sql`

 2. Run the Application
     ```bash